 With the progress in education and training of employees, the approximately 300 Works (teams) in total across all stores are deepening their contacts with members (subscribers).
-At the start of the current term, the Company shifted its focus to expanding the number of new members.
+At the start of the term ending March 2021, the Company shifted its focus to expanding the number of new members.